Map meaningful places in your community

 Note:

-If you did not create a survey, open the results to analyze responses in the sample dataset.
+If you did not create a survey, you can open the example results to analyze its responses.

 The Analyze tab shows how each question was answered.
-Depending on the questions your class asked, the analysis may look different.
+Depending on the questions your class asked, the analysis will look different.

 What similarities do you notice about your class's answers?
 What differences?